am-codez/Obsidian-2024/publish/COMM 314.md

 			- Can use AI to augment self but we shouldn't use it to think for us (e.g. repeated use of words and suggest replacements)
 - Culpability
 	- Endorse harm by ignoring harm
-	- E.g. Exxon mobile - knew recyling plastic was a sham, but endorsed it any way because it allowed them to make more fuel and make more money
+	- E.g. Exxon mobile - knew recycling plastic was a sham, but endorsed it any way because it allowed them to make more fuel and make more money
 - Capability
 	- If capable to remedy harm, can be held liable if you don't act (e.g. child drowning and you do nothing to save them)
 	- Grounded in responsibility to reduce harm